SwisscoastAG/HLiquity/README.md

 _**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current HBAR:CHF price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the Swiss Franc value of its entire collateral at the current HBAR:CHF price, to its entire debt

 _**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is its entire collateral (in HBAR) multiplied by 100e18 and divided by its entire debt.